OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-25.md

 ## Matthew 25:43

-I was a stranger and you did not invite me in, I needed clothes and you did not provide for me, I was sick and in prison and you did not care for me.’
+I was a stranger and you did not welcome me, I needed clothes and you did not provide for me, I was sick and in prison and you did not care for me.’

 ## Matthew 25:44